Is there a difference between cost and price when it comes to Carpet Cleaning?

 Ok, so the DIY machine is cost effective, but we have all seen the amazing deals offered by some carpet cleaning companies on coupons, deal sites and the like.
 Often you can find carpet cleaning companies offering prices as low as $50 for 3 rooms!
 So why would you go to all the trouble and effort of DIY when you can hire these guys for even less?
 It is a no brainer really – or is it?

-There is the old adage, you get what you pay for and in this case it is very true.
+There is the old adage, “you get what you pay for” and in this case it is very true.
 Often budget priced means low quality equipment, little or no experience or training, no guarantees and the very real possibility of damage to your property.
-Tempting as it may seem, I would not recommend going down this path either, as you may well find your self calling a professional carpet cleaner like Black Gold to fix the damage caused by budget priced carpet cleaners.
+Tempting as it may seem, I would not recommend going down this path either.
+You may well find your self calling a professional carpet cleaner like Black Gold to fix the damage caused by budget priced carpet cleaners.
 We have been called to countless jobs to fix mistakes left behind by inexperienced cleaners.
 If you can’t even clean your own carpets for $50, how do you expect a “professional” carpet cleaner to do so?

 You also need to be careful of “bait and switch” tactics employed by some of these budget priced firms.
-Sometimes they quote very low over the phone and then inflate the price once they are there, by adding on extras or claiming the rooms are bigger, or the carpet is dirtier than standard.
+Sometimes they quote very low over the phone and then inflate the price once they are there.
+They add on extras or claim the rooms are bigger, or the carpet is dirtier than standard.